 Have you ever experienced traveling to a country without knowing how to communicate with someone?
-It might be frightening at first but hey, ‘hello’ can be a powerful word against loneliness.
+It might be frightening at first, but hey, ‘hello’ can be a powerful word against loneliness.
 In this blog, you will learn how to say hello in Cantonese.

 If you find yourself in a foreign country, not knowing how to start a conversation, you should find a way to say hello.
 This will surprisingly open you to different possibilities that you might have never imagined.

 Because of the different means of acquiring knowledge and information, it is not surprising that people know how to say hello in different languages.
-Someone who is willing to initiate a conversation should have the capabilities to speak even basic greetings such as hello, hi, how are you doing, and even thank you.
+Someone who is willing to initiate a conversation should have the capability to speak even basic greetings such as hello, hi, how are you doing, and even thank you.

 Let’s learn to have a little bit of knowledge about both dialects.

-Most of us know that Mandarin is the majority Chinese dialect in China while Cantonese, like what is said above, is one of many minority dialects, and there are also many minority languages.
+Most of us know that Mandarin is the majority Chinese dialect in China, while Cantonese, like what is said above, is one of many minority dialects, and there are also many minority languages.
 It is essential to know that Mandarin and Cantonese are both dialects of Chinese.
-There may be huge differences in the place where it is being spoken, characters, tone, and other aspects but we should know that they are not different languages.
+There may be huge differences in the place where it is being spoken, characters, tone, and other aspects, but we should know that they are not different languages.

-The difference between the two dialects can be learned in a more comprehensive blog but for now, knowing that Mandarin and Cantonese are both dialects and are not different languages is already enough.
+The difference between the two dialects can be learned in a more comprehensive blog, but for now, knowing that Mandarin and Cantonese are both dialects and are not different languages is already enough.